Melissari1997/swim-buddy/README.md

 # Swim Buddy

 ## Introduction
-Swim Buddy is a simple chatbot trained on a self written document about swimming training concept.
+Swim Buddy is a simple chatbot trained on a self written document about swimming training concepts.
 This project is for educational purposes only and can be easily extended and improved.

 ![Alt text](images/bot_intro.png)
 ## Setup
 1. **Install the dependencies: